Future Directions in the Theory of Graph Machine Learning: Expressive Power of GNNs

 \paragraph{Challenge II.4: Towards expressiveness on relevant classes of graphs.} Most expressive GNNs have been designed to attain high separation power on the general family of all possible graphs.
 However, practical applications typically target specific classes of graphs for which tailored expressiveness results may be obtained or are otherwise known.
-For example, most molecules are in the family of \emph{planar} graphs~\cite{SIMMONS1981287}, on which the graph isomorphism problem can be solved more efficiently by specialized algorithms~\citep{hopcroft1974linear}.
+For example, most molecules are in the family of \emph{planar} graphs~\citep{SIMMONS1981287}, on which the graph isomorphism problem can be solved more efficiently by specialized algorithms~\citep{hopcroft1974linear}.
 Because of this, we advocate addressing the challenge of developing the study of expressive GNN architectures targeting relevant graph classes of interest, following pioneering works by~\citet{dimitrov2023plane} on planar graphs, and by~\citet{bause2023maximally} on outer-planar graphs.
+Besides atomistic systems, other examples include bipartite or tripartite graphs stemming from optimization problems~\citep{Cap+2021,Qia+2024} or recommender systems~\citep{Wu+2023}.

-We suggest identifying a taxonomy of families of graphs that hold particular importance in practical applications to re-evaluate the expressive power of known architectures in relation to these and to derive optimal lower-bound complexity figures for maximally expressive approaches on these classes; see Challenge II.5.
+We suggest identifying a taxonomy of families of graphs that hold particular importance in practical applications to re-evaluate the expressive power of known architectures about these and to derive optimal lower-bound intricacy figures for maximally expressive approaches on these classes; see Challenge II.5.
 These analyses would support the design of architectures, which, on specific graph families, can attain better complexity-expressivity tradeoffs than more general GNNs.